How a Medibank nurse can help

 It’s rewarding when the caller says that they feel calmer and more reassured

 People may ring and be quite panicked, distressed or confused.
 There is a marked change in them by the end of the call and they are calmer and express their thanks because they have clarity about what to do next.

 For example, we get many parents and care givers calling who are worried about a child's temperature.
 It is great to be able to reassure them and provide them education.
 I find this really rewarding.

 I recently had a caller ring back to say thank you for the assessment and advice I gave her

 She had called about her friend who had a cluster of concerning symptoms that indicated a serious medical condition.
 Emergency transport was organised and her friend is now recovering well after surgery to correct an internal bleed.
 They were both so very grateful, and of course that kind of feedback is so wonderful to hear.

-Medibank members with hospital cover can speak to a Medibank nurse by calling the Health Advice Line on 1800 644 325, 24 hours a day, seven days a week.
+Medibank members with hospital cover can call the 24/7 Medibank Nurse phone service on 1800 644 325, 24 hours a day, seven days a week.
 OSHC members should contact the Student Health and Support Line on 1800 887 283.